Tschüß In German: 5 Alternatives You Should Use Instead (With Examples)

 This is simply meant to humorously outdo the other person.

 Germans love making jokes when saying goodbye.
-At the end of the video, I’ll show you another funny response.
+At the end of the lesson, we’ll show you another funny response.
 Stay tuned!

 DENISA